-Weekly Critiques of Relevant Videos: A list of You Tube video links is contained in the table of contents, please review each video (a total of 10-covering various aspects of the course) and submit weekly.
+Weekly Critiques of Relevant Videos: A list of You Tube video links is contained in the table of contents, we will review each video (a total of 10-covering various aspects of the course) during our Friday class sessions.
 Each critique is worth 5 points for a total of 50 pts.
-Your critique should be one-page in length and double-spaced.
-You should include the following in your critique:
+Your critique should be one-page in length and should include the following in your critique:

-1.)
+- 1.)
 Your Name

-2.)
+- 2.)
 Name of the Video

-3.)
+- 3.)
 1-2 Major points from the video that increased your knowledge and or awareness on the topic and, how the material imparted from the video can benefit you in the future as a teacher.